Let's talk Shih Tzus

 While it’s true that they’re pretty smart, Shih Tzus can also have a stubborn streak, which can make training a bit of a challenge at times.
 Puppy classes are therefore a good idea.
 As they can sometimes struggle with housetraining, too, this can take slightly longer than average.
 However, with a little patience and plenty of positive reinforcement, they’ll soon get the hang of things.
 When you’re as small as a Shih Tzu, the world can seem like a big place, so early socialization with new people, pets and places is also recommended.

-All about the Shih Tzu
+All about Shih Tzus

 It’s true that the Shih Tzu can be a breed that’s prone to barking.
 But that’s only because they like to communicate what’s going on.
 As Shih Tzus will often bark at people or dogs passing the window, investing in some curtains or shutters may help.
 On the bright side, it does mean these little lap dogs also make good watchdogs.